MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/remove-delete-work-items.md

 Deleted work items won't appear in your backlogs, boards, or queries.
 Deleted items are moved to a **Recycle Bin** from which you can recover them if needed.
 To delete a test case, test plan, or test suite, or other test-related work item types, see [Delete test artifacts](delete-test-artifacts.md).
 > [!NOTE]
-> Deleted test artifacts, however, won't appear in the Recycle Bin and can't be restored.
+> Deleted test artifacts won't appear in the Recycle Bin and can't be restored.
 Deletion of test artifacts not only deletes the selected test artifact but also all its associated child items such as child test suites, test points across all configurations, testers (the underlying test case work item doesn't get deleted), test results history, and other associated history.

 ::: moniker-end